dignite-projects/dignite-abp/docs/en/Notification-Center.md

 1. Install the `Dignite.Abp.NotificationCenter.Domain.Shared` NuGet package in the `Domain.Shared` project.

-   Add `DigniteAbpNotificationCenterDomainSharedModule` to the `[DependsOn(...)]` attribute list in your [module class](https://docs.abp.io/en/abp/latest/Module-Development-Basics).
+   Add `AbpNotificationCenterDomainSharedModule` to the `[DependsOn(...)]` attribute list in your [module class](https://docs.abp.io/en/abp/latest/Module-Development-Basics).

 2. Install the `Dignite.Abp.NotificationCenter.Domain` NuGet package in the Domain project.

-   Similarly, add `DigniteAbpNotificationCenterDomainModule` to your [module class](https://docs.abp.io/en/abp/latest/Module-Development-Basics).
+   Similarly, add `AbpNotificationCenterDomainModule` to your [module class](https://docs.abp.io/en/abp/latest/Module-Development-Basics).

 3. If you are using Entity Framework Core (EF), install the `Dignite.Abp.NotificationCenter.EntityFrameworkCore` NuGet package in the Entity Framework Core project.

-   Add `DigniteAbpNotificationCenterEntityFrameworkCoreModule` to your [module class](https://docs.abp.io/en/abp/latest/Module-Development-Basics).
+   Add `AbpNotificationCenterEntityFrameworkCoreModule` to your [module class](https://docs.abp.io/en/abp/latest/Module-Development-Basics).

    Add the `builder.ConfigureNotificationCenter()` to the `OnModelCreating()` method: